 Working With the News Media: Tips and Tools

-Reporters need to fill their media queue with information that is important and interesting to the community.
-Inviting local news reporters to cover your Communities Talk: Town Hall Meeting to Prevent Underage Drinking event is a great addition to your promotion plan to increase awareness and drive attendance to your event.
-Engaging the media for your event to prevent underage drinking also gives them a story that helps them fulfil their public service role within the community.
+Reporters work to fill their publications or newscasts with information that is important and interesting to the community.
+Inviting local news reporters to cover your Communities Talk event is a great addition to your promotion plan to increase awareness and drive attendance to your event.
+Engaging the media also gives them a story that helps them fulfil their public service role within the community.

 Building Your Media Contact List

 Start with media outlets in your community.
-To find out who has covered behavioral health topics, set up Google Alerts (http://www.google.com/alerts) online, which will notify you when news on a certain topic is published.
-Don't overlook community and campus newspapers or newsletters of faith-based organizations and others with direct contact with your target audience.
-The public affairs offices of local hospitals, school districts, and other organizations that would benefit from underage drinking prevention may contribute to your outreach efforts.
+To find out who has covered mental health and substance misuse topics, set up Google Alerts which will notify you when news on a certain topic is published.
+Don't overlook community and campus newspapers, local online news sites, or newsletters of faith-based organizations and others with direct contact with your target audience.
+The communications teams at local hospitals, school districts, and other organizations that would benefit from underage drinking prevention may contribute to your outreach efforts.
 For greater outreach, collaborate with your partners and have them activate their media connections.

 Media Engagement Tips